 Soft linen napkins nestled in a copper ring keep the tone seasonally white.

-I always love to add some taller flowers for height and interest and love the way they drape over the edge.
-I’ll need you all to let me know in the comments what these are called.
+I always love to add some taller flowers for height and interest and love the way the stock drapes over the edge.

 The full effect is pretty and uplifting, but unmistakably says winter to me.
 Perhaps the ring of pine cones helps with that effort, but so does the all white winter bouquet.